Quantum algorithm for Ewald summation based computation of long-range electrostatics: Discussion and Conclusion

-By implementing this approach, we were able to demonstrate a quantum advantage of the quantum-classical algorithm proposed over the classical algorithm for calculation of electrostatic energy for a range of point charges (see Fig. 4).
-Because electrostatic interactions are, by far, the strongest interactions in condensed phase physical, chemical and biological systems, it is important to compute electrostatic energy (or force) contributions both efficiently computationally and accurately numerically.
-Therefore, we also profiled the numerical accuracy associated with the computation of electrostatic energy using the classical algorithm and the quantum-classical algorithm proposed as a function of the system size $N$.
-We compared the relative error ${(|E_{ex}-E_{app}|})/{E_{ex}}$ associated with the approximate treatment of electrostatic energy $E_{app}$ using the Ewald summation based classical and quantum-classical algorithms ($E_{ex}$ is exact electrostatic energy obtained using direct summation; see Eq. (\ref{eq:eq3})).
-The results are displayed in Fig. 5, which shows that for the system size of $N 350$ point charges the numerical error is at bay ($<$0.01-0.1$\%$).
+We were able to demonstrate a quantum advantage of the quantum-classical algorithm proposed over the classical algorithm (Fig. 4).
+Because electrostatic interactions are the strongest interactions in condensed phase physical, chemical and biological systems, it is important to compute electrostatic energy (or force) contributions both efficiently and accurately.
+Therefore, we compared the numerical accuracy associated with the computation of electrostatic energy using the quantum-classical algorithm proposed and the classical algorithm by profiling the relative error ${(|E_{ex}-E_{app}|})/{E_{ex}}$ associated with the approximate treatment of electrostatic energy $E_{app}$ (using the quantum-classical and classical algorithms) and exact electrostatic energy $E_{ex}$ obtained through direct summation (Eq. (\ref{eq:eq3})).
+The results are displayed in Fig. 5, which shows that the numerical error below $10^{-3}-10^{-2}$.

+In the all-atom Molecular Dynamics schemes~\cite{jorgensen1996opls, brooks2009charmm, GROMOS, salomon2013amber}, the cutoff distance ($R_{cut}=$ 9-10\AA) is typically used to divide the total electrostatic energy ($E$) into the short-range contribution ($E^S$) and long-range contribution ($E^L$).
+The use of $R_{cut}$ is also related to generation of the Verlet lists of the nearest-neigbor atoms for different atoms.
+This choice of value for $R_{cut}$ (9-10\AA) is due to the fact that in condensed phases the inter-atomic (mainly electrostatic) interactions become weak at long separation distances ($>$9-10\AA).
+We profiled the dependence of numerical error on the cutoff distance for $R_{cut}=$ 3, 6, and 9\AA.
+The results obtained show that both for the quantum-classical and classical algorithms the numerical error is comparable and low ($10^{-5}-10^{-2}$), and that numerical error does not much vary with the system size $N$ (see the {\it inset} in Fig. 5) for $R_{cut}=$ 3-9\AA.

+In the context of quantum computing of electrostatic interactions, $R_{cut}$ can be viewed as a tunable parameter which can be used to vary the computational burden associated with the calculation of $E^S$- and $E^L$-energy terms.
+The shorter $R_{cut}$, the fewer terms are in the summation for $E^S$ and the more terms are in the summation for $E^L$ (see Eq. (\ref{eq:eq5})).
+Indeed, Fig. 6 shows that the computational time decreases for $E^S$ about 5-7-fold, yet barely changes for $E^L$ (because $E^L$ is computed on a quantum device) for $N=$2,000-3,500 point charges when $R_{cut}$ is decreased from 9 to 3\AA.
+At the same time, the amount of memory associated with the computation of $E^S$- and $E^L$-energy terms remains nearly constant (see the {\it inset} to Fig. 6).
+Hence, small values of $R_{cut}$ should be used to speedup the calculation of electrostatic interactions on a quantum computer.